rsyncOSX/RsyncUIdocs/content/post/Restore.md

 ### Selecting and filtering

 List of files with more than 20,000 lines will be truncated.
 Either search for files to restore by filter or by listing all files.
-The string `./.` will fetch all filenames from remote.
-A filterstring will only fetch filenames which containes filterstring.
+A filterstring will only fetch filenames ahead of a restore, which containes filterstring.

 {{< figure src="/images/restore/restore_filter_all.png" alt="" position="center" style="border-radius: 8px;" >}}